Installing Ocean Tools¶

 Ocean software is supported on the following operating systems:

-This section explains how to install Ocean software, either the entire suite of tools or particular tools from the D-Wave GitHub repositories listed in the navigation bar.
+This section explains how to install Ocean software, either the entire suite of tools or particular tools[1] from the D-Wave GitHub repositories listed under the Packages tab.

-It’s recommended that you work in a virtual environment on your local machine; depending on your operating system, you may need to first install Python and/or virtualenv.
+It’s recommended that you work in a virtual environment on your local machine; depending on your operating system, you may need to first install Python.

 Download Python describes how to install Python on your local machine for supported operating system.